Cardiovascular Technology

 Overview

-Emphasizing a hands-on approach through in-class laboratory simulation and clinical practice, this program is aligned with the competencies outlined by the Canadian Society of Cardiology Technologists (CSCT) National Occupational Competency Profile (NOCP).
+Emphasizing a hands-on approach through laboratory simulation and clinical practice, this program is aligned with the competencies outlined by the Canadian Society of Cardiology Technologists (CSCT) National Occupational Competency Profile (NOCP).
 Areas of focus include performing various non-invasive cardiac testing such as:

 • electrocardiography